PatnosDD/georgian-wifi-wordlist/README.md

 ## 🧠 Tip

-Use with tools like `aircrack-ng`, `hashcat`, or `wifite` for faster dictionary attacks targeting Georgian setups.
+Use with tools like `aircrack-ng`, `hashcat`, or `wifite` for faster dictionary attacks targeting networks.